shibaftw2022/Task/README.md

 - Enter Ticket Number to Cancel: (String of ticket id)

 Upon correct inputs and within the cancellation time frame, cancellation of the ticket will be reflected on the view of the admin panel too.

+# Executable jar file is at out -> artifacts -> Task_jar folder

+To execute the jar, cd to the above directory and enter the command java -jar Task.jar.